arnstein/pca9554-rs/README.md

 This is a shameless copy of a shameless copy of Zac Berkowitz' tca9535-rs library.

+## WARNING: Due to time constraints, this is not properly tested, although it does work for what I am using it for.
+This is an invitation to help me test it out and give me a PR when you find problems. :)

 The PCA9554 is an 8-bit I/O expander for the two-line bidirectional bus (I2C) is designed for 1.65-V to 5.5-V VCC operation.
 It provides general-purpose remote I/O expansion for most micro-controller families through the I2C interface (serial clock, SCL, and serial data, SDA, pins).